-Cape Cod Ballet Theatre for Children was founded to share the joys of dance & storytelling, as well as the benefits of hard work & focus, with children.
-Our curriculum was designed to provide a solid understanding and application of both classical technique and theatre fundamentals.
-Our workshops & classes offer a disciplined and nurturing environment for students to study the Performing Arts; while learning skills that will enrich their daily lives.
-Making new friends and memories, all on beautiful Cape Cod!!
+Cape Cod Ballet Theatre was founded to share the joy and benefits of dance, theatre, storytelling, hard work, collaboration, & focus with the next generation.
+Our curriculum was designed to provide a solid understanding and application of classical, contemporary, & jazz techniques, as well as theatre fundamentals.
+Our classes & workshops offer a disciplined and nurturing environment for students to study the Performing Arts; while learning skills that will enrich their daily lives.
+Making new friends and memories, all on beautiful Cape Cod!!!

 CCBT ’s goal is to both educate and expand each child’s appreciation for the Performing Arts.
 We will challenge bodies and imaginations; all while encouraging creativity, focus, and fun!
 By studying and performing a different Ballet, Award Winning Children’s story, or Broadway show within each weekly class or workshop; children develop an understanding of and appreciation for all the hard work, dedication, and teamwork necessary, to help make the “show go on.”
 Whether they pursue a professional life in the Arts, or go on to enjoy them as a patron; CCBT aims to give all students a strong technical foundation in a safe and nurturing environment.

-Jacqueline Underwood (AEA/SAG/AFTRA) - Artistic Director; Pre-Ballet Theatre, Ballet Theatre 1-5, Pre-Pointe/Pointe, Repertoire
+Jacqueline Underwood (AEA/SAG/AFTRA) - Artistic Director; Pre-Ballet Theatre, Ballet Theatre 1-6, Pre-Pointe/Pointe, Repertoire, + MT Jazz